kubernetes-retired/service-catalog/docs/migration-apiserver-to-crds.md

 >**CAUTION:** You can safely remove the migration job PVC, which contains data about your Service Catalog resources only when the migration end up successfully.

-In order to make an successful migration, the Service Catalog resources can't be in the unfinished/deleted state.
+In order to make an successful migration, the Service Catalog resources can't be in the unfinished or deleted state.
 Otherwise our upgrade job can fail.

 To check if your cluster is ready to migration, use the sanity check [script](https://github.com/kubernetes-sigs/service-catalog/blob/master/contrib/hack/migration-check.sh).